It is a medicine indicated for the symptomatic relief of gastric disorders.

-Aluminum hydroxide is a basic inorganic salt that works by neutralizing hydrochloric acid in gastric secretions.
+Aluminum hydroxide is an essential inorganic salt that works by neutralizing hydrochloric acid in gastric secretions.
 Aluminum hydroxide slowly solubilizes in the stomach and reacts with hydrochloric acid to form aluminum chloride and water.

 It also inhibits the action of pepsin by increasing the pH and through adsorption.
-Cytoprotective effects can occur through increases in bicarbonate ion (HCO3-) and prostaglandins.
+Cytoprotective effects can occur through increases in bicarbonate ions (HCO3-) and prostaglandins.

-Aluminum is a natural mineral, amphoteric in nature, that is, it has both basic and acidic properties.
+Aluminum is a natural mineral, amphoteric; it has both basic and acidic properties.

 Closely related are aluminum oxide hydroxide, AlO (OH), and aluminum oxide or alumina (Al2O3), the latter of which is also amphoteric.

-These compounds together are the main components of the aluminum ore bauxite.
+These compounds together are the main components of aluminum ore bauxite.

-Despite this, both gibbsite and hydrargillite are used to refer to the same polymorphism of aluminum hydroxide, and gibbsite is more commonly used in the United States and hydrargillite is used more often in Europe.
+Both gibbsite and hydrargillite refer to the same polymorphism of aluminum hydroxide, and gibbsite is more commonly used in the United States.
+Hydrargillite is used more often in Europe.

-Brands include Alu-Cap, Aludrox, Gaviscon, or Pepsamar.
+Brands include Alu-Cap, Aludrox, Gaviscon, and Pepsamar.
 It reacts with excess acid in the stomach, reducing the acidity of the stomach contents, which can alleviate the symptoms of ulcers, heartburn, or dyspepsia.

 Aluminum hydroxide is sometimes mistakenly called “alum,” which appropriately refers to aluminum potassium sulfate.